-For the Canada trip I had a year or so to research, save and to prepare for the flight.
+For the Canada trip, I had a year or so to research, save and to prepare for the flight.
 It was the one thing I was more worried about than anything else to do with the holiday.
 Our son is extremely active and sitting still is not an option, let alone in an enclosed space for 8 to 9 hours.
-I exhausted every Pinterest page, google search, mummy friend who had done a long-haul travel with a child, as well as my Amazon account, before we set off.
+I exhausted every Pinterest page, google search, mummy friend who had done long-haul travel with kids, as well as my Amazon account, before we set off.

 Following this research we also added an 11 hour long-haul trip to South Africa under our belts, when our son was three years old, as well as another couple of trips to Amsterdam to visit our friends.